‘This Is Us’ Finale Spoilers: ‘Moonshadow’ Episode Will Change The Show Forever

 While Jack is reluctant to be set up, the matchmaker describes his date as “a total knockout.”

-Fogelman told the Hollywood Reporter that the This Is Us finale is a standalone episode that will not only delve deep into Jack and Rebecca’s past but will also pick up on last week’s final scene in which a drunk Jack began a two-hour drive to his wife’s show in Cleveland.
+Fogelman told the Hollywood Reporter that the This Is Us finale is a standalone episode that will not only delve deep into Jack and Rebecca’s past, but will also pick up on last week’s final scene in which a drunk Jack began a two-hour drive to his wife’s show in Cleveland.

 “It’s really a Jack and Rebecca episode with a lot of weight to it,” the This Is Us showrunner said.